-Last Name, First Name (PRINT) Dining Services Unit and Campus Location То: Supervisor Date work shou the E Dinii assignment in a non-dining facili ld my work assignment change at Dining Services - Executive Directo Dining Services Meal Program due to my current ty where food is not served.
-I understand that any time to a dining facility where food is served or's Office will reinstate my participation in the am, and the meal charges will be reinstated to ransfer.
-Supe rvisor's Signature Employee's Signature --- Diniı ng Services - Executive Director's Office Cc: Dining Services - Executive Dir Office of Labor Relations Payroll Services Employee Copy URA-AFT rector's Office
+Last Name, First Name (PRINT) Dining Services Unit and Campus Location То: Supervisor Date work assignment in a non-dining fac should my work assignment change the Dining Services - Executive Dire e Dining Services Meal Program due to my current cility where food is not served.
+I understand that at any time to a dining facility where food is served, ector's Office will reinstate my participation in the gram, and the meal charges will be reinstated to by transfer.
+Supervisor's Signature Employee's Signature Dining Services - Executive Director 's Office Cc: Dining Services - Executive I Office of University Labor Ro Payroll Services Employee Copy URA-AFT